kristofzerbe/kiko.io/source/_notes/2026/07-01-Re-JulyReply-2026-a-blog-connecting-month.md

 ---

-This post is part of the [#JulyReply](https://robertbirming.com/julyreply/) campaign that Robert Birming initiated.
+This post is part of the [#JulyReply](https://robertbirming.com/julyreply/) campaign initiated by Robert Birming.